In this article

 The following article provides an overview of how GDPR (The EU General Data Protection Regulation) may affect you, changes Arlo has made to help you meet your obligations, as well as considerations for your processes.

-Important note: This article is not an exhaustive list of changes you may need to make and is not legal advice.
+Important: This article is not an exhaustive list of changes you may need to make and is not legal advice.
 We recommend you consult a specialist lawyer in GDPR legislation to ensure you are meeting your obligations as the Data Controller.

 What is GDPR?

-The EU General Data Protection Regulation (GDPR) is a new EU wide set of data protection regulations that come into place on May 25th 2018.
+The EU General Data Protection Regulation (GDPR) is a new EU wide set of data protection regulations that came into place on May 25th 2018.
 It supersedes the existing regulations with an aim to make things more unified and more comprehensive.
 It is the largest and most important change to data privacy regulation in 20 years.
 It recognises the changes to how data is collected, stored, and used with the increasing use of internet and cloud technologies.

 It means your customers have the right to control the data you hold and process for them in these ways:

 - The right to data portability